thoughtworks-jumpstart/guides/docs/introduction/application.md

-# Applying to JumpStart
+# Applying to Jumpstart

-JumpStart application process:
+Jumpstart application process:

 1. Self-assessment - attempt all questions in JavaScript at your own time - start self-assessment